Skip to content

 Optimal bet sizing.

-Calculate Kelly Criterion optimal bet size for positive expected value bets.
-Enter win probability and win payoff for an instant result.
+Calculate the Kelly Criterion optimal bet size for positive expected value bets, from win probability, payoff multiple, and bankroll.

 What this tool does